joshbegley/nyt-latest/README.md

 `On “The Opinions,” the Yale law professor and economist Natasha Sarin argues that A.I. could transform the U.S. economy for the better.
 But with the public hearing about layoffs and job losses, she says, it’s no wonder the technology’s economic promise isn’t resonating.`\
 https://www.nytimes.com/video/opinion/100000011088929/why-ais-promise-isnt-resonating.html

-**Luigi Mangione Is Expected to Plead Guilty in Federal Court, Where He Faces Stalking Charges**\
+**Luigi Mangione, Facing Stalking Charges in Federal Court, Is Expected to Plead Guilty**\
 `Mr. Mangione faces stalking charges in connection with the killing of an executive in Manhattan.
 Mr. Mangione could always change his mind at the last minute.
 A separate murder trial is set to begin next month.`\
 https://www.nytimes.com/2026/08/13/nyregion/luigi-mangione-guilty-plea-federal.html